 Name of Academy/setting

 Child's name

+Group/class/form

-Group/class/form Date of birth
+Date of birth

 Child's address

 Medical diagnosis or condition

 Date

 Review date

 Family Contact Information

 Name

 Phone no. (work)

 (home)

 (mobile)

 Name

 Relationship to child

 Phone no. (work)

 (home)

 (mobile)

 Clinic/Hospital Contact

 Name

 Phone no.

 G.P.

 Name

 Phone no.

 Who is responsible for providing support in Academy

-, todae,

-Describe medical needs and give details of characteristics of characte ild's symptoms, triggers, signs, treatments, facilities, tc.
+Describe medical needs and give details of chi equipment or devices, environmental issues et ild's symptoms, triggers, signs, treatments, facilities,

-administered by/self-administered with/without

-i uns is a controlled drug - detail the arrangen nents required for storage, administering and disposal
+administered by/self-administered with/without stration, when to be taken, side effects, contra-indications, supervision. nents required for storage, administering and disposal

 Daily care requirements

 Specific support for the pupil's educational, social and emotional needs

-Arrangements for Academy visits/trips etc
+Arrangements for Academy visits/trips etc.

 Other information

 Describe what constitutes an emergency, and the action to take if this occurs

 Who is responsible in an emergency (state if different for off-site activities)

 Plan developed with

 Staff training needed/undertaken - who, what, when

 Form copied to